 OverviewThis module aims to provide students with an understanding of the fundamental behaviour and components (hardware and software) of a typical computer system, and how they collaborate to manage resources and provide services in scales from small embedded devices up to the global internet.
-The module has two strands: 'Computer Architecture' and 'Operating Systems and Networks,' which form around 35% and 65% of the material respectively.
-Both strands contain material which is of general interest to computer users; quite apart from their academic value, they will be useful to anyone using any modern computer system:
+The module has two strands: 'Computer Architecture' and ‘Operating Systems and Networks’.
+Both strands contain material which is of general interest to computer users; quite apart from their academic value, they will be useful to anyone using any modern computer system.

 This module appears in:

 - Social Sciences Undergraduate Stage 2 & 3

 - STMS Undergradute Stage 2 & 3